cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 (Note for Oracle users: Oracle does not recognize this syntax.)

-Note that dropping a table also destroys all data stored in the table, and this action is irrevocable (there is no "undo" operation [#]_).
-This is one reason that database-modifying programs are usually developed and thoroughly tested using a copy of a database, before ever using it on the "real" database.
+Note that dropping a table also destroys all data stored in the table, and this action is irrevocable (there is no "undo" operation).
+This is one reason that database-modifying programs are usually developed and thoroughly tested by using a copy of a database before they are ever used on the "real" database.

 Creating a table from a query